 Those glossy advertisements, enticing our kids with various colourful treats (including all colours in the rainbow), shamelessly endorsed by film stars and eminent sport personalities, are they really any good?

-Forget good, I am really worried about what potentially harmful things are they hiding behind those colours and flavours.
+Forget good, I am really worried about what potentially harmful things are they hiding behind those colours and flavors.
 Is it going to cause any damage to my kid’s health?
 Of course, it will.

 We are all working so hard day and night, bringing home fat pay cheques, but not having the time to eat a proper meal in peace.
 This whole race to afford a good lifestyle, in turn to provide good health is actually making us run farther away from the very same thing… good health.
 Where is the possibility of good health, when we don’t eat a plate of good wholesome chemical free food?
 Plate after plate of food is only loaded with in-comprehensive chemicals in the form of vegetables and fruits coming to us from chemical drenched farming.
 It is just filling our stomach and satisfying our mind, but it is not doing anything to nourish our body.